MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 The *Contact Mask* allows you to define which physics bodies you want to be informed of when a collision takes place.
 This would be useful when the bunny hits a carrot, you don't want the bunny to bounce off the carrot, you want the bunny to die at this point and fall from the sky.
 You are setting the *Contact Mask* to `1` so the SpriteKit physics engine will inform you of this.

 The **goal** is a slightly different case, you want to be informed when the bunny has entered into the goal zone so you can increase the players score.
-However, you don't want the bunny to be physically collide, as you want the bunny to pass through as if nothing is there.
+However, you don't want the bunny to physically collide, as you want the bunny to pass through as if nothing is there.
 You want to behave like a *Sensor*, a type of physics body that is used only for contact detection without physically affecting the body.
 This will be covered in more detail shortly.

 #Bunny physics